CinnyCao/CollegeChef/README.md

   - [x] Delete other user's profiles (Admin only) - confirm window

 Note:
-1. Currently all recipe cards in home page, recipe browser and user profile rediret to the same recipe view page.
-Will render different content for different recipes in future phases.
+1. Currently all recipe cards in home page, recipe browser and user profile redirect to the same recipe view page.
+We will render different content for different recipes in future phases.